Arcane Denial

 Is Arcane Denial legal in Commander? ▾

 Yes.
 Arcane Denial is legal in Commander, Pauper Commander, Duel Commander, Oathbreaker, Legacy, Vintage, Pauper, and Premodern.
-It is not legal in Standard, Pioneer, Modern, Historic, Brawl, or Alchemy.
-Its common rarity also makes it a staple in Pauper and Pauper Commander formats where cheap universal interaction is scarce.
+It is not legal in Standard, Pioneer, Modern, Alchemy, Historic, Brawl, or Timeless.
+Its common rarity means it is also a staple in Pauper and Pauper Commander, which partly explains its long print history across many sets.